akeneo/pim-api-docs/content/tutorials/guides/how-to-collect-product-variations.md

 ### Use case 2: Collect product variation information - set it all on 1 level

+This use case follows the same logic, but here you will set all the variations of a product on one level only.

 #### 1. Collect product models

 ##### 1.1 You are following the App workflow?